-In this article, we’ll explore how the eviction moratorium has affected landlords and rental property owners, how the pandemic has reshaped the current real estate market, and some strategies for selling your home during COVID-19.
+In this article, we’ll explore how the eviction moratorium has affected landlords and rental property owners, how the pandemic has reshaped the current real estate market and some strategies for selling your home throughout the COVID-19 pandemic.
 By being adaptable and understanding regulations related to rental investments, people can navigate the current real estate market and the end of the eviction moratorium more efficiently.

 How Has the Pandemic Affected the Real Estate Market?

 The coronavirus pandemic undoubtedly had a tremendous impact on the real estate market, and the duration of its consequences is hard to determine.
 The span of COVID’s effects has influenced the entire span of real estate.
-Stay-at-home orders have resulted in fewer houses on the market, increasing their demand among those looking to buy homes.
-Interest rates have lowered, so there has been an increase in individuals looking to purchase homes or rental properties as their purchasing power has effectively increased.
+Past stay-at-home orders have resulted in fewer houses on the market, increasing their demand among those looking to buy homes.
+Interest rates are rising but still attractively low so there has been an increase in individuals looking to purchase homes or rental properties as their purchasing power has effectively increased.
 Due to widespread economic hardship, many renters have been unable to make their monthly rent, which resulted in the CDC imposing a federal eviction moratorium invoked in March of 2020 under the CARES Act.

 As of October 1st, the eviction moratorium has ended.
 All things considered, people still need a place to call their home and real estate is a never-ending industry.
 Homeowners and rental property owners need to adapt to the current market to sell their homes, manage their tenants, and ensure they make educated choices during this hectic period.
-Let’s explore what the eviction moratorium means for landlords, tenants, and homeowners protected under the CARES Act.
+Let’s explore what the end of the eviction moratorium means for landlords, tenants, and homeowners that were protected under the CARES Act.

 The eviction moratorium was imposed by the CDC to assist those that have suffered from financial trauma due to COVID-19, whether it might be a loss of employment or medical bills that have resulted in non-payment of rent.
-The order doesn’t remove the possibility of late fees or penalties charged by the rental property owner or landlord, nor does the eviction moratorium allow tenants to break their lease outside of nonpayment scenarios.
-As of July of 2021, the eviction moratorium was extended for parts of the country that are still struggling in their case numbers of COVID-19.
-The eviction moratorium has very specific requirements for eligibility.
+The order didn’t remove the possibility of late fees or penalties charged by the rental property owner or landlord, nor does the eviction moratorium allow tenants to break their lease outside of nonpayment scenarios.
+The eviction moratorium featured very specific requirements for eligibility.
 It’s not as if any tenant who wishes to skip rent can use it to their advantage.
 Tenants need to apply to government assistance programs and qualify under the CDC’s requirements of pandemic-related financial stress.

 - Provide income information